Matt Horsley and Pure Financial Advisors steal from families. Lynn Stuart reaps the rewards of Horsley’s theft

 You see a lot in 20 years of marriage.
 And hopefully learn a lot too.
 But I never thought I’d yet to learn that love, some love, is a commodity that ripens, and is best sold before the buyer knows it’s already rotting.

-My wife’s affair started with her co-worker while they were working together at San Diego’s Channel 5 Fox News station.
-She was an on-air reporter and weekend anchor—he was a regular weekend “special guest” (aptly titled it turns out) on the weekend morning show.
-My wife worked both Saturday and Sunday each weekend for about a year during which her then co-worker appeared regularly on the show.
-Her weekend-anchor “on-air” time was limited to about two hours during her eight hour shift in the early morning hours.
-She went to work at 4:00 a.m. and worked until about noon Most of the eight hours she had “free” to develop stories, write text for the tele-prompter, and apparently, entertain the guests of the show.
+My ex-wife Lynn Stuart’s affair started with her co-worker Matthew (Matt) Horsley while they were working together at San Diego’s Channel 5 Fox News station.
+“Lynn Stuart” was a star on-air reporter and weekend anchor—Matt Horsley was a regular weekend “special guest” (aptly titled it turns out) on the weekend morning show.
+Lynn worked both Saturday and Sunday each weekend for about a year during which her then co-worker appeared regularly on the show.
+Lynn’s weekend-anchor “on-air” time was limited to about two hours during her eight hour shift in the early morning hours.
+Lynn went to work at 4:00 a.m. and worked until about noon Most of the eight hours “Lynn Stuart” had “free” to develop stories, write text for the tele-prompter, and apparently, entertain the guests of the show.

 Pure Financial Advisors–Capital Acquisition

-The man who she now lives with was is a wealthy Senior Financial Planner Pure Financial Advisors in San Diego, California.
-He advises wealthy clients on retirement and estate planning, tax planning, and investments.
+The man who Lynn now lives with was is a wealthy Senior Financial Planner working at Pure Financial Advisors in San Diego, California.
+Horsley advises wealthy clients on retirement and estate planning, tax planning, and investments.
 He’s worked with San Diego “wealth management” clients, trusts, and charitable organizations.
 He’s well-educated-with a degree from the University of Michigan, and serves as a director or officer of several local “family oriented” charitable organizations including the San Diego Center for Children.
 A recent press release describes his wealthy client base and responsibility for the financial security of many San Diego families.
-Judging from accounts of his various love affairs, he is apparently talented at using his affluence to persuade many toward financial security.
-At least for a time.
+Judging from accounts of his various love affairs, Horsley is apparently talented at using his affluence to seduce others toward what he pitches as “financial security”–at least until Horsley drops them for a bigger, better deal:

-The signs (that I missed) that my wife was having an affair began in 2007 when she started coming home later and later from her weekend anchor shifts.
-Her shift was over at noon, but she would often arrive home near dinnertime.
-Since she was on TV, I could watch her in the mornings with our son—then four years old—from our living room.
+The signs (that I missed) that Lynn was having an affair began in 2007 when she started coming home later and later from her weekend anchor shifts.
+Lynn’s shift was over at noon, but Lynn would often arrive home near dinnertime.
+Since “Lynn Stuart” was on TV, I could watch news “star” “Lynn Stuart” in the mornings with our son—then four years old—from our living room.
 “Look!
 Mommie’s on TV!”
-Many times she was “on TV” with the regular “special guest” from Pure Financial.
+Many times Lynn was “on TV” with the regular “special guest” from Pure Financial.
 Our son and I enjoyed playing together while we could watch Mommie “work.”

-I didn’t suspect my wife of cheating until much later—after she filed for divorce and began living with her current boyfriend and former “special guest.”
-As I think back, she would often explain that she was late because she had “extra work to do after the show.”
+I didn’t suspect Lynn of cheating until much later—after Lynn filed for divorce and began living with her current boyfriend and former “special guest” Matthew Horsley (Matt Horsley).
+As I think back, Lynn would often explain that she was late because she had “extra work to do after the show.”
 It was a valid excuse—news reporting is a hard-working career.
 It requires long hours and odd shifts—you have to be “on” when the news is “on.”
-She would often work fifteen or twenty hour days.
+Lynn would often work fifteen or twenty hour days.
 If someone calls in sick in a shift after you, you’re expected to cover.
 It was normal, and I didn’t mind because I got to spend the time with our son, going for short hikes, to the zoo or playground, or just spending quality time together—father and son at home.
-My wife and I had been together since High School—twenty years.
-I didn’t suspect her of cheating for a single second.
+Lynn Stuart (then Lynn Sheets) and I had been together since High School—twenty years.
+I didn’t suspect Lynn of cheating for a single second.

 Prepare Your Financial Future

-She had been spending more and more time at work with her morning show because it was an advance in her career—her chance to move “up” to a permanent anchor position; the “plum” position.
-Her night-time shifts were three days a week, weekend morning shows two days a week.
-I recall that she more frequently began arriving home after midnight—several hours after her show ended.
-I assumed it was simply her demanding career.
-I had an early morning job and often couldn’t stay up, but noted—without suspicion—that she often crawled into bed after 1:00 a.m.
+Lynn had been spending more and more time at work with her morning show because it was an advance in her career—her chance to move “up” to a permanent anchor position; the “plum” position.
+Lynn’s night-time shifts were three days a week, weekend morning shows two days a week.
+I recall that Lynn more frequently began arriving home after midnight—several hours after “Lynn Stuart’s” show ended.
+I assumed it was simply Lynn’s demanding career.
+I had an early morning job and often couldn’t stay up, but noted—without suspicion—that Lynn often crawled into bed after 1:00 a.m.

-Things began to fall into place after my wife filed for divorce in June, 2007.
+Things began to fall into place after Lynn filed for divorce in June, 2007.
 We had been going through a rough period, but for unusual reasons.
-Throughout 2007 she would come home from work irritable—as if she had been having an argument with me before she arrived at home.
-She would come in the door “ready to fight”—it was almost as if I had been with her in the car from her work involved in some struggle.
-She would launch in accusing me of “you said this” when I wasn’t even in the car.
-She began finding fault with things that would never have bothered her before, and was often immediately hostile to me—even insulting me.
-She had always been emotional—perhaps a bit more so than the “average” woman—and I assumed that she was just displacing frustrations she was having at work with me.
-I’d normally let her blow off steam and hope she would settle down after she changed gears to home life’s more easy pace.
+Throughout 2007 Lynn would come home from work irritable—as if Lynn had been having an argument with me before she arrived at home.
+Lynn would come in the door “ready to fight”—it was almost as if I had been with her in the car from her work involved in some struggle.
+Lynn would launch in accusing me of “you said this” when I wasn’t even in the car.
+Lynn began finding fault with things that would never have bothered her before, and was often immediately hostile to me—even insulting me.
+Lynn had always been emotional—perhaps a bit more so than the “average” woman—and I assumed that Lynn was just displacing frustrations she was having at work with me.
+I’d normally let her blow off steam and hope Lynn would settle down after she changed gears to home life’s more easy pace.

-But in the summer of 2007 her “moods” became more permanent.
-There seemed to be something really eating at her—as if she really wanted a fight.
-I’d usually just duck and hope she got over it, but sometimes I’d tell her to lay off—that whatever was eating her wasn’t my fault.
-One such time, without even a fight, when I reacted emotionally myself, telling her to “lay off” she dropped the bomb.
-As calmly as if she were announcing enactment of a longstanding plan to change careers, she said “That’s it, I’m getting a divorce.”
+But in the summer of 2007 Lynn’s “moods” became more permanent.
+There seemed to be something really eating at her—as if Lynn really wanted a fight.
+I’d usually just duck and hope Lynn got over it, but sometimes I’d tell Lynn to lay off—that whatever was eating her wasn’t my fault.
+One such time, without even a fight, when I reacted emotionally myself, telling Lynn to “lay off” Lynn dropped the bomb.
+As calmly as if she were announcing enactment of a longstanding plan to change careers, Lynn said “That’s it, I’m getting a divorce.”

-I was stunned—she had never talked about divorce.
+I was stunned—Lynn had never talked about divorce.
 Not once.
-I assumed she was just blowing off steam.
-I moved to another bedroom, gave her some “space”, but she was determined that she was leaving, repeating it for several weeks, and insisting on taking more “free time” for herself outside the home.
+I assumed Lynn was just blowing off steam.
+I moved to another bedroom, gave her some “space”, but Lynn was determined that she was leaving, repeating it for several weeks, and insisting on taking more “free time” for herself outside the home.
 I hoped the space would give her time to reconsider.

 Plan Ahead for Market Fluctuations

 I was wrong.
-She filed within a few weeks, served me with papers, and immediately moved out of our house leaving me and our son at home.
+Lynn filed within a few weeks, served me with papers, and immediately moved out of our house leaving me and our son at home.

-I realized she was already seeing someone regularly very soon after she moved out.
-She would–rather glowingly—tell me “I’m going to the races with someone” or “I’m going out on a date tonight.”
-We were separated, and I had little grounds to object, but it was clear she had become “into” someone right away.
-I hoped it would be just a phase—a “rebound” and she’d come to her senses that breaking up our family over another guy was wrong.
+I realized Lynn was already seeing someone regularly very soon after she moved out.
+Lynn would–rather glowingly—tell me “I’m going to the races with someone” or “I’m going out on a date tonight.”
+We were separated, and I had little grounds to object, but it was clear Lynn was already “into” someone, and had been for some time.
+I hoped it would be just a phase—a “rebound” and Lynn would come to her senses that breaking up our family over this Matt Horsley was wrong.
 Who would want to walk into a twenty year relationship and destroy a family?
 Even players know when they’re getting in too deep.

 I was wrong again.
 It hit me when one day I showed up to pick our son up from school as scheduled, and he wasn’t there.
-His teachers said my ex-wife had arrived early and took our son home.
-They didn’t know that our son’s home was with me—and that she was living separately without him.
+His teachers said Lynn had arrived early and took our son “home.”
+They didn’t know that our son’s home was with me—and that Lynn was living separately–apparently with her homewrecker boyfriend Matt Horsley.

-I called her and she confirmed she took him to “live with people who love him” Her parents had come into town and had helped her take him from school to her new home.
+I called her and Lynn confirmed that she or someone had arrived early at school with her permission, and took him to “live with people who love him” Lynn’s cousins and parents had apparently come into town and had helped Lynn take him from school to her new home.

 Be Alert for Windfall Profits